Karl Johnson

 Teaching Interests:

-As a faculty member with a research-oriented PhD focused on social policy and social development, I have primarily taught macro practice, theory, methods, and policy-focused courses.
-My primary assigned responsibility is in the BSW program although I also teach in the MSW program.
-During my five years as a tenure track assistant professor at NMU, I have also had the opportunity to teach courses that are cross-listed with sociology and political science, as well as an honors program course focused on civil society, citizenship, and social rights in China.
+As a faculty member with a research-oriented PhD focused on social policy and social development, he primarily teaches macro practice, theory, methods, and policy-focused courses.
+Karl’s primary assigned responsibility is in the BSW program although he also teaches in the MSW program from time to time.
+During his time as faculty at NMU, he has also had the opportunity to teach courses that are cross-listed with sociology and political science, as well as an honors program course focused on civil society, citizenship, and social rights in China.

 Courses Taught: